 Now that the remains have been DNA analysed and deemed to be those of Richard III the worldwide media interest has not died, indeed if anything it has increased.

 In addition to handling all the media requests the Society itself has been very proactive in not only putting out press releases in order to keep the media abreast of developments but has also placed a number of double page advertorials in some of the most widely-read history magazines.
 It has also commissioned a facial reconstruction of King Richard's skull by one of the UK's leading experts in this field; seeing the real face of Richard III will no doubt generate even more interest.

 The Society has been fortunate to have a team of knowledgeable spokespersons available for interviews, often for live broadcasts at very short notice due to world time zones.
 This has greatly helped our interaction with the media in all its forms.

 In dealing with the media the Society's website has played an important role through providing direct access to reliable sources of information.
 To meet the challenge of this greatly increased influx of requests the website has been redesigned and re-launched to make it even easier for users to navigate quickly and efficiently.

-The Ricardian is the academic journal of the Richard III Society and it contains articles, based on original research, on topics relating to Richard III, his life and times, and on late medieval history and culture.
+The Ricardian is the academic journal of the Richard III Society and contains articles - based on original research - on topics relating to Richard III, his life and times, and on late medieval history and culture.
 It also contains review articles and reviews of recently published books, together with notices of new books and articles.

 The Garters and the Garter Achievements of Charles the Bold, Duke of Burgundy